-- Business Casual Outfit for Lunch Talk Presentation
+- What to Wear for a Lunch Talk Presentation

 - Fairbanks Has a History of Air Quality Problems

-- The Lunch Topic Was the Poor Air Quality in Fairbanks in Winter
+- The Lunch Talk Topic Was the Poor Air Quality in Fairbanks in Winter

 Fairbanks Has a History of Air Quality Problems